|See Final Update||Solar Documents|

 We bought a plastic dog house to shelter the generator.
 It required some surgery to remove most of the floor (but still leave enough to hold the sides in place), and to cut holes in one side for electrical cables.
 Ultimately we will add aluminum louvered vents on the opposite end to provide additional ventilation.

 Mike added an awning over the door of the generator shelter to reduce the chance of rain blowing in.
 He also cut a hole in one side and installed a grille and a small fan that operates while the generator is running, and blows outside air toward the generator's cooling intake.
 Warm air exits the shelter via two gable vents and through the door.

 The plastic dog house was unsuitable as a generator shelter.
-Space inside was cramped, and we feared the heat would melt the plastic.
+Space inside was cramped, and we feared the engine heat would melt the plastic.
 Also, the tight space made routine maintenance impossible.